hail-is/hail/README.md

 Any repository would work, and you can set up a webhook through the github web UI.
 Just use a port other than mine (3000)!

+pr-build-script
+---
+The `pr-build-script` has access to the following shell variables:

+ - `SOURCE_REPO_URL` -- a URL pointing to the `.git` file of the repo containing the source branch of the PR, e.g. `https://github.com/danking/hail.gt`

+ - `SOURCE_BRANCH` -- the name of the source branch of the PR, e.g. `faster-bgen`

+ - `SOURCE_HASH` -- the full hash of the commit on the source branch of the PR that the CI system wants built

+ - `TARGET_BRANCH` -- the name of the target branch of the PR, e.g. `master`

+ - `TARGET_HASH` -- the full hash of the commit on the target branch of the PR that the CI system wants to merge into the source branch

 Developer Tips
 ---